-805 KAR 4:140.
-Misfires.
+805 KAR 4:140 Misfires.

-- Section 1.
-(1) If a misfire is found, the blaster shall guard the blasting area and exclude all employees from the danger zone. - (2) No other work shall be done except that necessary to remove the hazard of the misfire and only those employees necessary to do the work shall remain in the danger zone. - (3) No attempt shall be made to extract explosives from any charged or misfired hole; a new primer shall be put in and the hole reblasted.
-If refiring on the misfired hole presents a hazard, the explosives may be removed by washing out with water or, if the misfire is under water, blown out with air. - (4) If there is a misfire while using cap and fuse, all employees shall remain away from the charge for at least one (1) hour. - (5) If electric blasting caps have been used, employees shall not return to misfired holes for at least fifteen (15) minutes. - (6) If a completely nonelectric initiation system, other than safety fuse, has been used, persons shall not return to a misfired hole for at least fifteen (15) minutes. - (7) Drilling, digging, or picking shall not be permitted until all missed holes have been detonated or the authorized representative has approved that work can proceed. - (8) A misfire shall be handled under the direction of the blaster in charge.
-All connections shall be carefully traced and a search made for unexploded charges.
+- 1) If a misfire is found, the blaster shall guard the blasting area and exclude all employees from the danger zone. - 2) No other work shall be done except that necessary to remove the hazard of the misfire and only those employees necessary to do the work shall remain in the danger zone. - 3) No attempt shall be made to extract explosives from any charged or misfired hole; a new primer shall be put in and the hole re-blasted.
+If re-firing on the misfired hole presents a hazard, the explosives may be removed by washing out with water or, if the misfire is under water, blown out with air. - 4) If there is a misfire while using cap and fuse, all employees shall remain away from the charge for at least one (1) hour. - 5) If electric blasting caps have been used, employees shall not return to misfired holes for at least fifteen (15) minutes. - 6) If a completely nonelectric initiation system, other than safety fuse, has been used, persons shall not return to a misfired hole for at least fifteen (15) minutes. - 7) Drilling, digging, or picking shall not be permitted until all missed holes have been detonated or the authorized representative has approved that work can proceed. - 8) A misfire shall be handled under the direction of the blaster in charge.
+All connections shall be carefully traced and a search made for unexploded charges

-805 KAR 4:145.
-Inspection after blasting.
+805 KAR 4:145 Inspection After Blasting.

-- Section 1.
-Inspection after Blasting.
-(1) Immediately after the blast has been fired, the firing line shall be disconnected from the blasting machine, or where power switches are used, they shall be locked open or in the "off" position. - (2) Sufficient time shall be allowed, not less than fifteen (15) minutes in tunnels, for the smoke and fumes to leave the blasted area before returning to the shot.
-An inspection of the area and the surrounding rubble shall be made by the blaster to determine if all charges have been exploded before employees are allowed to return to the operation.
+- 1) Immediately after the blast has been fired, the firing line shall be disconnected from the blasting machine, or where power switches are used, they shall be locked open or in the "off" position. - 2) Sufficient time shall be allowed, not less than fifteen (15) minutes in tunnels, for the smoke and fumes to leave the blasted area before returning to the shot.
+An inspection of the area and the surrounding rubble shall be made by the blaster to determine if all charges have been exploded be-fore employees are allowed to return to the operation

-805 KAR 4:150.
-Variances.
+805 KAR 4:150 Variances.

-Section 1.
-Variances.
-(1) The commissioner may grant variances from 805 KAR 4:070 to 805 KAR 4:150 if it can be demonstrated said variance improves safety conditions; or that said variance will provide such safe conditions as those which would prevail if there was compliance with the standard.

-(2) Such a variance may be modified or revoked by the commissioner.
+- 1) The commissioner may grant variances From 805 KAR 4:010 to 805 KAR 4:150 if it can be demonstrated said variance improves safety conditions; or that said variance will provide such safe conditions as those which would prevail if there was compliance with the standard. - 2) Such a variance may be modified or revoked by the commissioner.

-805 KAR 4:155.
-Ground vibration standards for surface coal mines.
+805 KAR 4:155 Ground Vibration Standards for Surface Coal Mines.

-Section 1.
-Blasting operations conducted as part of surface coal mining, or as part of the surface operations of an underground coal mine, shall comply with the standards contained in this section.
-(1) The maximum allowable peak particle velocity for ground vibration measured at the location of the nearest dwelling, public building, church or commercial building shall not exceed the limits established in Table 1 as follows:
+1) The maximum allowable peak particle velocity for ground vibration measured at the location of the nearest dwelling, public building, church or commercial building shall not exceed the limits established in Table 1 as follows:

+TABLE 1.
+PEAK PARTICLE VELOCITY

+Distance from Maximum peak particle

-Distance from blasting site in feet Maximum Peak Particle Velocity in inches/second
+blasting site in feet velocity in inches/second

 0 to 300 1.25

-301 to 5000 1.00
+301 to 5000 1.0

 5001 and beyond 0.75